WCSU Undergraduate Catalog 2024-2025 : School of Visual, Performing, and Communication Arts

 Objectives

-2. To utilize fully the regional advantage of our proximity to New York City and other artistic centers in the Northeast, including access to outstanding faculty, guest artists and resources;
+2. to utilize fully the regional advantage in the arts and arts-related professionas, including access to outstanding faculty, guest artists, and resources of New York City;

-3. To recruit the highest quality students in the arts disciplines with special emphasis on students from Connecticut;
+3. to recruit the highest quality students in the arts disciplines;

-5. To attract major funding for student scholarships, student and faculty programming, and endowed faculty chairs;
+4. to attract major funding for scholarships and endowed faculty Chairs;

-8. To provide significant experiences in the arts for students in all academic programs across the university.
+6. to provide significant experiences in the arts for all students in the academic programs scross the university.

 DEGREE AND RELATED PROGRAMS

-The School of Visual and Performing Arts offers the following undergraduate degrees and programs:
+The School of Visual, Performing and Communication Arts offers the following undergraduate degrees and programs:

 Undergraduate Degree Programs